fcgan/Rebuttal/README.md

 > From feature map visualization, it can be seen that shallow layers extract texture information and produce clear feature maps for these information, while deeper layer extract abstract features for clustering.

 ### 3. t-SNE and PCA plots for different source objects
->> We randomly select 1000 400X samples to extract features and do t-SNE and PCA plot for different source.
-The plot on left is t-SNE and the right is PCA plot.
+>> We randomly select 1000 400X samples to extract features and draw t-SNE and PCA plots for different source.
+The plot on left is t-SNE and the right is PCA.

 >>> Plots for Toxo40 source